grepharder/blog/0x04_calling_ios_native_functions_from_python_using_frida_and_rpc.md

 ## Using Frida's RPC

 Frida allows to call functions via [RPC](https://www.frida.re/docs/javascript-api/#rpc) e.g. from Python.
 Which means that we are able to call the app's methods as if they were Python methods!
 Isn't that cool?
-We just have to rewrite our [Frida script](scripts/0x04/audiobox_rpc.js) like this:
+We just have to rewrite our Frida script like this ([audiobox_rpc.js](scripts/0x04/audiobox_rpc.js)):

 ```javascript
 // audiobox_rpc.js